 Kim Clark held the position of company secretary of Urbanise.com Limited at the end of the financial year.
-Kim is an experienced business professional with over 25 years' experience in the Banking and Finance industries and 9 years as a Company Secretary of an ASX300 company.
+Kim is an experienced business professional with over 21 years' experience in the Banking and Finance industries and 7 years as a Company Secretary of an ASX300 company prior to her current role.
+She has over 16 years experience as a Company Secretary of ASX Listed entities.